Slackerony/Powershell/README.md

 # Powershell

-Various PowerShell functions and scripts
+Repository for storing scripts and configuration files